esaruoho/paketti-manual/README.md

 Backend Improvement: there's now a global function for giving a XML Preset and loading it directly to a plugin. which'll be useful in the future for loading XML content into active_preset_data for a plugin or a device.

 ---
-### 2024-06-16 - esaruoho

-Improvement: Whenever saving a script, or saving a song, or loading a new song, or creating a new song, or loading a sample, the view_preset1 would be forcibly shown.
+### 2024-06-16 - Improvement: Whenever saving a script, or saving a song, or loading a new song, or creating a new song, or loading a sample, the view_preset1 would be forcibly shown.
 I've removed that since it benefits no-one - the viewport should stay the same no matter what

 ---
-### 2024-06-17 - esaruoho

-Improvement to ImpulseTracker "ALT-L *2" functionality.
+### 2024-06-17 - Improvement to ImpulseTracker `ALT-L *2` functionality.
 Now, if you are on Send or Master, and press ALT-L, it will select the content of the Send or Master track. when you press ALT-L again, it will select all of the pattern data (including sends + masters). instead of "only the tracks and not sends + masters".
 ![](attachments/2024-06-17_ALT-L_logic_improvement.gif)

 ---
-### 2024-06-17 - esaruoho

-Fixed: when using Pattern Doubler to double a 256 row pattern to 512 - and the pattern has automation, there used to be an error shot. now no error is shot no more and the automation works as expected.
+### 2024-06-17 - Fixed: when using Pattern Doubler to double a 256 row pattern to 512 - and the pattern has automation, there used to be an error shot.
+now no error is shot no more and the automation works as expected.

 ---
-### 2024-06-17 - esaruoho

-Improvement: Sample Navigator now has the "Mono to Stereo" & "Mono to Left, Right Blank" & "Mono to Right, Left Blank" entries and they're sorted correctly
+### 2024-06-17 - Improvement: Sample Navigator now has the "Mono to Stereo" & "Mono to Left, Right Blank" & "Mono to Right, Left Blank" entries
+And they're sorted correctly
 ![](attachments/2024-06-17_Screenshot_2024-06-17_at_13.05.35.png)

 ---
-### 2024-06-17 - esaruoho

-improvement: tweaked the naming convention of "Bypass EFX (Write to Pattern)" and "Enable EFX (Write to Pattern)".
+### 2024-06-17 - improvement: tweaked the naming convention of "Bypass EFX (Write to Pattern)" and "Enable EFX (Write to Pattern)"
 ![](attachments/2024-06-17_Screenshot_2024-06-17_at_13.41.12.png)

 ---
-### 2024-06-17 - esaruoho

-Improvement: Paketti PitchBend DrumKit Loader now correctly sets LoopMode + Sample Interpolation for each of the samples loaded into the drumkit.
+### 2024-06-17 - Improvement: Paketti PitchBend DrumKit Loader now correctly sets LoopMode + Sample Interpolation for each of the samples loaded into the drumkit.

 ---
-### 2024-06-17 - esaruoho

-Improvement: Bypass EFXs are now grouped together
+### 2024-06-17 - Improvement: Bypass EFXs are now grouped together
 ![](attachments/2024-06-17_Screenshot_2024-06-17_at_13.57.12.png)

 ---